 These meetings can be scheduled around your own commitments and can deal with the entire financial settlement of the divorce, as well as matters relating to your children.

-How Collaborative Law Helps the Divorce Process
+The Collaborative Law Process

 The collaborative approach means that you and your former spouse remain in control of the process, which can be particularly advantageous in reducing the emotional stress associated with the end of a relationship.